jecs27/TaskTracker/README.md

 **TaskTracker** is a simple and fast command-line tool to manage your personal tasks directly from your terminal.
 Perfect for developers or CLI lovers who want to stay organized without switching to web or mobile apps.

+### 🚧 Idea Inspired by Roadmap.sh

+The concept for **TaskTracker** comes from [TaskTracker on Roadmap.sh](https://roadmap.sh/projects/task-tracker), where the idea of building a task tracking system was envisioned.

 ---

 ## Installation